brainsnorkel/agent99-playground/README.md

 ```

 **Benefits**:
-- ✅ Full capability-based security
+- Full capability-based security
-- ✅ Fuel tracking for all operations
+- Fuel tracking for all operations
-- ✅ Logic is serializable (can be stored/replayed)
+- Logic is serializable (can be stored/replayed)
-- ✅ Type-safe with schema validation
+- Type-safe with schema validation

 ### Pattern 2: Custom Atoms for Domain Logic

-**✅ Idiomatic**: Create custom atoms for reusable operations
+**Idiomatic**: Create custom atoms for reusable operations

 ```typescript
 // Define custom atom with input/output schemas